tastytough/COMP2116-UserDocs/docs/index.md

 * [MySQL Workbench 8.0](https://dev.mysql.com/downloads/installer/)

+!!! info
->NOTE: MySQL Workbench and Server can be found in the same installation wizard
+    MySQL Workbench and Server can be found in the same installation wizard